-16. Counsel estimates the length of the tri al will bedays.
+16. Counsel estimates the length of the trial v will bedays.

-17. conference before a judicial officer, not and at which the parties attended as stat having been dispensed with by the judic the parties.
-Reasonable opportunity has prior to signing.
-This order will control rder has been formulated (a) at a pretrial ice of which was duly served on all parties, red above, or (b) the final pretrial conference ical officer, as a result of conferences between been afforded for corrections or additions the course of the trial, as provided by Rule 16, at may not be amended except by consent of the court to prevent manifest injustice.
+17. the parties.
+Reasonable opportunity has be prior to signing.
+This order will control the e of which was duly served on all parties, above, or (b) the final pretrial conference I officer, as a result of conferences between een afforded for corrections or additions to course of the trial, as provided by Rule 16, any not be amended except by consent of the

-Ori DERED, this theday of , 20
+Ore DERED, this theday of , 20

 UNITED STATES DISTRICT JUDGE

 Attorney for Plaintiff

 Attorney for Defendant

-Ent ry of the preceding Pretrial Order is recom mended by me on this, theday of
+ry of the preceding Pretrial Order is recomme, 20 ended by me on this, theday of

-, 20

-UNITED STATES MAGISTRATE JUDGE
+United States Magistrate Judge